Adroiti/docs-for-code-review-tools/Pylint-global-at-module-level.md

 ## Description

-Used when you use the "global" statement at the module level since it has no effect.
+Used when you use the `global` statement at the module level since it has no effect.